Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/19-Softmax-Function/README.md

 ## Running the Example

-Running the example requires that both MATLAB and AMD Vitis™ tools are installed and configured correctly.
-After downloading the files, cd into the ``.../19-Softmax-Function/aie/`` directory and use the make build process.
+Running the example requires that both MATLAB and Vitis tools are installed and configured correctly.
+After downloading the files, change directory into ``.../19-Softmax-Function/aie/`` and build using ``make``.

 ### Generating Test Vectors

-Prior to running the AI Engine graph simulation, test vectors are required to provide input.
-Scripts are also provided to compare with AI Engine simulator output for verification.
+Before running the AI Engine graph simulation, generate test vectors to provide input.
+Scripts compare with AI Engine simulator output for verification.
 To generate the vectors, run the command:

 ```bash
 $ make gen_vectors
 ```

-Test vectors are included with this tutorial, so this step isn't strictly necessary prior to AI Engine simulation.
-If desired, you can run the ``matlab/genvectors_softmax_aie_float32.m`` function from the MATLAB environment to generate test vectors.
-This function accepts input arguments specifying the number of softmax classes and the number of softmax vectors to generate.
-This function also creates a file ``aie/src/config.h`` which configures the AIE kernel and simulation to properly process the generated testvectors.
+Test vectors are included with this tutorial, so generation is optional before AI Engine simulation.
+If desired, run the ``matlab/genvectors_softmax_aie_float32.m`` function from MATLAB to generate test vectors.
+The function accepts input arguments specifying the number of softmax classes and the number of softmax vectors to generate.
+This function also creates a ``aie/src/config.h`` file to configure the AIE kernel and simulation for processing generated test vectors.

 ### Running x86 Simulation